yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 I think this is a good result - I often shop on eBay, and I sometimes use the built in search engine on Firefox to search eBay.

 Other times though, I start off doing a search for "vans ebay" using my default search engine - if I am lucky, my default search engine will have a result with a deep link to eBay with the correct search term.
-I know that is a little like the people who type "google" into Chrome's address bar to navigate to google.com to continue their search - but Mozilla has understood something that Google learned a long time ago - just because it is possible doesn't mean it is *easy* - and you can monetize making it easier.
+I know that is a little like the people who type "google" into Chrome's address bar to navigate to google.com to continue their search, but Mozilla has understood something that Google learned a long time ago - just because it is possible doesn't mean it is *easy* - and you can monetize making it easier.

 ## What Went Wrong?